PelleLille/hsl-docs/predelivery.rst

   Send the following XCLIENT xclient attributes.

-  :param array attributes: associative array of XCLIENT attributes to send.
+  :param array attributes: associative array of XCLIENT attributes to send
   :rtype: none

 .. function:: SetHELO(hostname)

-  Set the `HELO` hostname for the current delivery attempt (it is not remembered for the next retry).
+  Set the `HELO` hostname for the current delivery attempt.
+It is not remembered for the next retry.

   :param string hostname: a hostname
   :rtype: none

 .. function:: SetSourceIP(netaddr, [options])

-  This function changes the source IP of the current delivery attempt (it is not remembered for the next retry).
+  This function changes the source IP of the current delivery attempt.
+It is not remembered for the next retry.

   :param netaddr: the ``netaddr:X`` to use
   :type netaddr: string or array